How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Tracking, analytics, and reporting

 Measuring mentoring success is a pain point and frequently voiced frustration of mentoring program coordinators everywhere.
 Mentorloop not only makes this job easy, it also makes it actionable.
 Mentorloop keeps track of all the relevant program metrics, while also serving as a tool for garnering quantitative and qualitative program feedback.
 All of this gets served to you, the program coordinator, in beautiful charts that are easy to interpret, take action on, and share.
-So not only are you able to preempt any negative experiences, make changes, as well as expand or adjust the program based on data, but you’re also able to communicate your program’s progress and success to key stakeholders.
+So not only are you able to preempt any negative experiences, make changes, as well as expand or adjust the program based on data, but you’re also able to more effectively communicate your program’s progress and success to key stakeholders.

 Consistency